Tibor Sekelj: Skills

-Tibor Sekelj was adroit at a wide range of skills: journalist, explorer, adventurer, mountaineer, writer, drawer, filmmaker, geographer, ethnologist, museologist, polyglot and actor on the political stage, relating to politicians including aforementioned heads of state.
+Tibor Sekelj worked in many different fields.
+He was a journalist, explorer, writer, and filmmaker.
+He also studied geography, ethnology, and museum science.
+In addition to being a mountaineer and a polyglot, he had a role in politics and met with several heads of state.
 His defense and promotion of Esperanto at Unesco and mainly the UEA.
 The connecting thread in this man's world view was a consistent access to peoples from around the world.

 Geographer

 Traveling certainly helped make him a geographer, but he also was forced to become a true cartographer during his travels.
 In that regard he researched and designed charts of several previously uncharted parts of South America, especially in Bolivia and Brazil.
 As a result, a river was named after him: Rio Tibor.
 He published word maps in Esperanto and edited a professional review «Geografia Revuo» between 1956 and 1964.
 In 1950 he became a member of Guatemala society about history and geography and, because of his merits in this area, in 1946 the Royal Geographical Society of United Kingdom accepted him as an FRGS.